 A panel will appear on the right side of your PowerPoint document.
 This is where you will enter your alt text or choose the mark as decorative option.
 There is also the option "Generate a description for me."
-I would avoid this option as it does not insert acceptable alt text.
+I have not had any luck using this feature.
 If you decide to use this, be sure to edit any description to fully and correctly match your image.

-Best Practice: It is recommended to put no more than 140 characters in the alt text box.
+It is recommended to put no more than 140 characters in the alt text box.
 If your description of the image is longer than 140 characters, put the description under the image and, inside the alt text box, put "Image description below image."